dataPARC/store/README.md

 For other languages:
 - [grpc](https://github.com/dataPARC/store/tree/main/grpc): docs and examples of how to use the gRPC endpoints defined in protobuf definitions.
-- [rest](https://github.com/dataPARC/store/tree/main/rest): docs and examples of how to use the REST api.
+- [rest](https://dataparc.github.io/store/rest/): openapi docs for the REST api.

 ## Versions